Xazu001/faq-section/README.md

 # FAQ Section Project

-This is a monorepo project using Turborepo with Astro and Sanity, designed to create and manage FAQ sections for websites.
+This is a monorepo project with Astro and Sanity, made just for my personal use.

 ## Project Structure